daht-x/sagitta/libraries/core/documentation/monads/result.md

 public sealed class Result<TFailure, TSuccess>
  ```

-Type intended to manage both the possible failure and the expected success of a given action.
+Type intended to handle both the possible failure and the expected success of a given action.

 ## Table of contents